michaeluno/php-simple-web-scraper/README.md

 `output=json`

 HTTP response data as JSON.
-Useful for cross site communications with JSONP.
+Useful for cross domain communications with JSONP.

 ###### Example
 ```